Below is a 5:39 tutorial video that shows five game scenarios:

 -- The $3 Backer gets the above, plus the .stl file needed for the Backer to be able to 3D-print their own boat and shark fin tokens!

--- TWO $60 Backers gets the above, plus their own factory-manufactured copy of the game -- ahead of the next Kickstarter round -- in about a month.
+-- One $60 Backer gets the above, plus their own factory-manufactured copy of the game -- ahead of the next Kickstarter round -- in about a month.

 Play: Die roll will determine the direction of shark movement, while the player will determine boat movement & direction without dice.
 What better way to represent the mindless, soulless and seemingly random movements of the shark, while the boatmen frustratingly try to keep up with the shark -- waiting to attack (or be attacked).
 Die roll will also determine whether boat/shark encounters result in either's destruction!
 Extensive play testing demonstrates that the game is well balanced, where the Boat (the player) wins 58% of the time, with the Shark's wins evenly split between destroying the boat (21%) and reaching the beach (21%)!